BDC Hamburger Icon

 Open row

-Professional employer organizations (PEOs) provide invaluable human resources (HR)-related services for small businesses nationwide.
-According to the NAPEO, there are more than 500 PEOs serving 208,000 businesses with roughly 4.5 million employees.
-These businesses have partnered with a PEO to solve one or more business pain points, such as handling payroll and employee benefits, navigating workers’ compensation and other legalities, or recruiting new talent.
-Learn what a PEO can do for your business.
+Professional employer organizations (PEOs) provide human resources (HR) services for small businesses nationwide.
+According to NAPEO, there are over 500 PEOs serving more than 200,000 businesses with roughly 4.5 million employees.

 What is a PEO?